Stationary measure for the open KPZ equation: Askey-Wilson and continuous dual Hahn processes

-Under our assumption on parameters in \eqref{eq:assumptabcd}, $\prod_{k=0}^n A_k C_k\geq 0$ for all $n$.
-In this case the Askey-Wilson polynomials are orthogonal with respect to a unique compactly supported probability measure.
-For any Borel set $V\subset \R$ that write the measure as $AW(V; a, b, c, d, q)$ and call it the {\it the Askey-Wilson distribution}.
-As shown in \cite[Theorem A.1]{BW2} or \cite[Theorem 2.5]{AskeyWilson}, the Askey-Wilson distribution can be decomposed into an absolutely continuous part and a discrete finitely support atomic part.
+Fix parameters $(a, b, c, d, q).$ Under assumption \eqref{eq:assumptabcd} the corresponding Askey-Wilson polynomials are orthogonal with respect to a unique compactly supported probability measure.
+This {\it Askey-Wilson probability measure} on $\R$ is defined by the values it takes on Borel sets $V\subset \R$, which we write as $AW(V;a, b, c, d, q)$.
+As shown in \cite[Theorem A.1]{BW2} or \cite[Theorem 2.5]{AskeyWilson}, the Askey-Wilson probability measure can be decomposed into an absolutely continuous part and a discrete finitely supported atomic part.
 The density, relative to the Lebesgue measure, of the absolutely continuous part will be denoted by $AW^c$ and the discrete part, which is a sum of weighted Dirac delta functions, will be denoted by $AW^d$.
 Thus,

 The density $AW^c$ is supported on $x\in \Supp^c:=[-1,1]$ and given by